oacortez/Intention-Timer/README.md

 ## Install + Setup
-	- Install instructions, how to access the website and how to use the website
+Install instructions :

+Fork this repo
+Clone the repo to your local machine
+View the project in the browser by running open index.html in your terminal